 Waking up and finding your company in the spotlight for an incriminating photo could ruin most PR pros’ weekends.
 Rather than watch the situation spiral out of control, one panellist spoke of using social media to track down the photograph’s source.
 Buried beneath 500 tweets she found her answer.
 Social media not only allowed her to communicate that the company was looking into the matter, it later enabled her to explain the story behind the photo, part of an exposé the company was preparing for broadcast.
 Everything happened in a matter of hours.
 As one audience member observed, “Social media isn’t always the devil.
 It can also be really powerful from an advocacy standpoint.”

 Media monitoring not only identifies vulnerabilities, it often guides you toward solutions.

 To learn what you’re doing wrong, just look to Twitter.
 One panellist recalled how criticism of their fitting-room mirrors was a frequent topic of conversation.
 The solution was easy enough, but it took social media to bring it to the company’s attention.
 “Rather than perceive the criticism as solely a knock on the brand,” she said, “we looked at this as an opportunity to show our customers that we were listening and were willing to make things better for them.”

 Look to create real value with your media reporting, and report in real time.

 Finding ways to extract value out of your information-gathering practices and using the information in real time can keep a small issue from blowing up into a crisis.
-“Real-time insights that can affect decision-making are more valuable than a beautiful report afterward explaining how well you did,” said one panelist.
-Another panelist warned against overreacting and over-communicating.
+“Real-time insights that can affect decision-making are more valuable than a beautiful report afterwards explaining how well you did,” said one panellist.
+Another panellist warned against overreacting and over-communicating.
 While intuition often plays a key role here, the best decisions are typically grounded in facts and supporting data.